CExA-project/cheat-sheet-for-kokkos/install.md

 #### Device architectures

 Device options are mandatory.
-They can be deduced from the device if present at compile time.
+They can be deduced from the device if present at CMake configuration time.

 <details>
 <summary>